-Luton Town FC have dedicated their home clash against Watford to a new charity tackling fuel and food poverty.
+Luton Town FC have dedicated their home clash against Manchester United to a crucial charity tackling fuel and food poverty.

-Representatives of Utilita Giving will be outside Kenilworth Road before the 12.30pm kick-off collecting money.
-There will also be a post-game auction selling the limited-edition shirts, with all proceeds going to the charity.
+Representatives of Utilita Giving will also be outside Kenilworth Road before the 4.30pm kick-off collecting money.
+Fans are encouraged to bring cash, but card payments will be accepted.

 “We are extremely grateful to Luton Town FC for allowing us to raise awareness and vital funds at such a big fixture.

-“On this occasion, Utilita Giving will be supporting the people of Luton, with all funds raised being pumped back into the local community, to help families out of fuel and food poverty.
+“As always, all funds raised at this takeover will be pumped back into the local community to help families out of fuel and food poverty.

 “Every donation makes a difference, particularly in these challenging times.”